lwade/euca-wiki/Netapp-support-3.2.md

 * FlexClone license on the Netapp.
 Eucalyptus uses FlexVolumes to contain EBS volumes and uses FlexClone to create EBS snapshots and volumes.
 * iSCSI License for ONTAP.
 The default for Netapp is NFS, so iSCSI requires a specific license to work.
 Eucalyptus supports _only_ iSCSI with Netapp.

+## Limitations of Netapp and Eucalyptus
+* Netapp ONTAP 8.x currently has a limitation of 500 FlexVols per controller.
+This limits the total number of EBS volumes and EBS snapshots that the Eucalyptus SC can put on a single Netapp SAN.
+We are working on solutions to get around this limitation.

 ## Configuring Eucalyptus to use Netapp
 See the Eucalyptus documentation for this here: [Configuring Eucalyptus SC for Netapp](http://www.eucalyptus.com/docs/3.2/ig/configure_storage_controller.html#configure_storage_controller)